SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/configure-loriot-credentials-cumulocity.md

 Enter the following information:

 - **Name**: The name of the Loriot connection being created.
-- **Base URL**: The URL associated with the Loriot Provider account.
+- **Base URL**: The URL associated with the Loriot provider account.
 - **Username**: Your Loriot account username.
 - **Password**: Your Loriot account password.